Built like a tank–and with all the badass looks of one, too–the Jeep Wrangler Camper is set to make tracks on the overland scene.

 From the Overland Nissan Titan XD to trusty Four Wheel Campers, overland vehicles are the Goliaths of the camping world.
 Thus, you might not think to lump the modestly sized Jeep Wrangler in with this titanic category of Earth crawlers.
 Think again.

 Jeep Camper – The Newest Off Road God?

-The bolt-on conversion kit for this Jeep Wrangle Camper instantly creates a 4-person sleeping quarter and increases the cargo room by over 50%, but more about that later.
-Many Wrangler conversion kits from Europe, but American owned ‘Red River Rigs’ are ‘making Wrangler great again’.
-The American Safari JXL features the best off-road gear that your after-market dollars can buy….
+The bolt-on conversion kit for this Jeep Wrangler Camper instantly creates a 4-person sleeping quarter and increases the cargo room by over 50%–but more on this later.
+Whilst most Wrangler conversion kits hail form Europe, Red River Rigs seeks to “make Wrangler great again” with their American Safari JXL kit.
+Packing some of the best off-road gear that your after-market dollars can buy, they may just succeed…

 In the meantime, I’ll keep parking on level ground and going over the odd bump in my Vauxhall Movano, but we certainly wish Red River Rigs the greatest of luck in their future ventures.
 Check them out for more information on their conversions and to find out more about the American Safari JXL!